StephaneKoeniguer/StephaneKoeniguer/README.md

 ## About me

 Hi, I'm Stephane, I’m interested  👀 in developing my skills in coding and web creations.
-I’m currently learning Symfony, React.
+I’m currently learning Symfony, Javascript.
 I’m looking to collaborate on différent projects that can boost my web culture 💞.<br>
 📫 How to reach me ?
 You can use my LinkedIn : Stephane Koeniguer

 ## Things I am passionate about